-The growth of commerce, industry and trade bring about the growth of agencies of trade such as banking, transport, warehousing, advertising, etc. These agencies need people to look after their functioning.
+The growth of commerce, industry, and trade bring about the growth of agencies of the trade such as banking, transport, warehousing, advertising, etc. These agencies need people to look after their functioning.
 Increase in production results in increasing demand, which further results in boosting employment opportunities.
-Thus development of commerce generates more and more employment opportunities for millions of people in a country.
+Thus the development of commerce generates more and more employment opportunities for millions of people in a country.

 5. Commerce increases national income and wealth